The federal government is continuing to move forward on marijuana policy with the Biden Administration moving cautiously and Congress leading the way.

 NORML Soliciting Public Comment on Senate Decriminalization Bill

-The National Organization for the Reformation of Marijuana Laws (NORML) is looking for public input on the cannabis decriminalization bill introduced by Senate Majority Leader Chuck Schumer (D-NY), Cory Booker (D-NJ), Ron Wyden (D-OR).
+The National Organization for the Reformation of Marijuana Laws (NORML) is looking for public input on the cannabis decriminalization bill.
+It was introduced by Senate Majority Leader Chuck Schumer (D-NY), Cory Booker (D-NJ), Ron Wyden (D-OR).

 “If we are truly to be the ‘Land of the Free,’ the criminalization of cannabis must come to an end,” said NORML Political Director Justin Strekal.
 “The federal government can take great strides toward rectifying this situation by advancing comprehensive reform and the Cannabis Administration and Opportunity Act is the legislative vehicle that can make this happen.”